boukew99/boukew99.github.io/README.md

 Languages: Dutch (Mother tongue), English (Daily use), German (Survivable), French (Un petit peu)

 Programming languages (from best to worse): GDScript, Python, Java, C
-Tools: Godot Engine, Audacity, Piksel
-Honestly though, I do mostly only use the abstract knowledge that all programming tools have
+Tools: Godot Engine (2 years), Audacity, Piksel Honestly though, I do mostly only use the abstract knowledge that all programming tools have

 ## Playlist 🎵